nestjs/docs.nestjs.com/content/techniques/sql.md

 There are many different strategies to handle [TypeORM transactions](https://typeorm.io/#/transactions).
 We recommend using the `QueryRunner` class because it gives full control over the transaction.

-First, we need to inject the `Connection` object into a class in the normal way:
+First, we need to inject the `Connection` object into a class in the normal way (in custom repositories we need to inject `EntityManager`):

 ```typescript
 @Injectable()